 Finding the one

-Love is blind, and so are you when you set your eyes on a house you love!
-You have found your suitor and your mind is made, but no one ever jumped into a long-term relationship without running it past a trusted adviser first.
+Love is blind and so are you when you set your eyes on a house you love!
+You have found your suitor and your mind is made but no one ever jumped into a long-term relationship without running it past a trusted advisor first.

 Sealing the deal

 You have received the tick of approval from those close to you, made your pros and cons checklist and you are in love.
 This house is the one and you have just plastered a sold sticker over the board.
 You’re off the market and you’re out of the dating scene.
 This is when it starts to get serious!